DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 ## T1 - Rasterization
 #### Introduction
-For this task, we have implemented algorithms to rasterize pixels, lines and triangles on the screen, as per Foley et. al rasterization is:
+For this task, we have implemented algorithms to rasterize pixels, lines and triangles on the screen, to simulate access to the video memory a framework was provided by the teacher using OpenGL and GLUT toolkit.
->Approximation of mathematical ('ideal') primitives, described in terms of vertices on a Cartesian grid, by sets of pixels of the appropriate intensity of gray or color.

-Current operating systems blocks users from modifying the memory directly, and therefore, a framework was provided by the teacher to simulate access to the video memory using OpenGL.

 ### Requirements